tomoakley/circleci.nvim/README.md

 Currently this plugin only officially supports Github as the source control provider for the project on CircleCI.
 Gitlab and Bitbucket are in the `providerMap` in [`lua/nvim-circleci.lua`](https://github.com/tomoakley/circleci.nvim/blob/main/lua/nvim-circleci.lua), but I am unable to test them.
 If they don't work, please open an issue, or even better make a pull request with a fix!

+If you self-host your own CircleCI infrastructure, you can pass the config variable `selfHostedUrl` to set that.

 ## Telescope
 The Telescope extension is only activated by the plugin if the project root has a `.circleci` directory.